15 Shows Like Brooklyn Nine-Nine You Need To See

 Abbott Elementary

 "Abbott Elementary" is sharply written and directed, delivering perfectly balanced mockumentary comedy and effectively using its ensemble cast.
 The show's memorable characters are anchored by the dynamic between Janine and coworker Gregory Eddie, played by Tyler James Williams, forming a solid will-they/won't-they tension.
 Beyond this de facto couple, the "Abbott Elementary" cast leads with expertly honed comedic timing, usually executed with deadpan glee.
-Mockumentaries had become a tired sitcom trope in the past decade but "Abbott Elementary" proves there is still plenty of laughs in the sub-genre to be had.
+Mockumentaries had become a tired sitcom trope in the past decade, but "Abbott Elementary" proves there is still plenty of laughs in the sub-genre to be had.
+"Abbott Elementary" is must-watch TV, and you can steam the series on Hulu.

 Curb Your Enthusiasm